nicothyun/nicothyun.github.io/_posts/2022-05-01-coins-branding.md

 ## Results

-1. Grew followers organically (without bots) from 800,000 to 960,000 in 9 months through localized memes, content strategy, & UGC engagement.
+1. Grew followers organically (without bots) from 800,000 to 960,000 in 9 months with a limited budget of $5,000  through localized memes, content strategy, & UGC engagement.

+2. Generated at least 20K UGC content across UGC and branded campaigns

-2. Expanded brand presence of Coins.ph and increased crypto share of voice from 40% to 52% in the Philippines.
+3. Expanded brand presence of Coins.ph and increased crypto share of voice from 40% to 52% in the Philippines.

 ## Skills Utilised
 - Team Management